rgwch/ungrad-server/dispatcher/whatisit.md

   a JsonObject with the following fields:
     * name - a unique name for the parameter (unique within this service)
     * caption - a caption for the web interface
-    * type - one of 'string', 'boolean', 'number', or 'object'
+    * type - one of 'string', 'boolean', 'number', 'directory', 'file' or 'object'
     * value - value for the parameter